 St Barnabas CE Primary School fully recognises its responsibilities for safeguarding and providing a safe environment where children can learn free from harm.
 Full details of our safeguarding procedures can be found in our safeguarding polices, available on request and on the school website.
-We practice safe recruitment in checking the suitability of staff and volunteers to work with children and follow the City of York Council Safety Management System to ensure the health and safety of all users of the school building.
+We practice safe recruitment in checking the suitability of staff and volunteers to work with children.
 All Governors, staff and pupils play their part in the implementation of our safeguarding policies.